Rural solar for small businesses to avoid power outagesKimroy Bailey

 Television set, radio, iron | Large Microwave

 To power the items in RED you will need an inverter larger than 4,000W in addition to more batteries.
-Consequently the beauty of these small systems is the flexibility to upgrade from a 1.5kW to a 4kW.
-Customer pays the difference in price plus installation and electronics and we’ll change the units.
-Please feel free to give us a call +1876-834-5971 for a custom system price.
+Consequently, the beauty of these small systems is the flexibility to upgrade from a 1.5kW to a 4kW.
+The customer pays the difference in price plus installation and electronics and we’ll change the units.
+Please feel free to click here and start a conversation with one of our well-trained customer service agents for a custom system price.
 Hence Let us help you stop paying monthly energy bills.

 Please feel free to leave a comment below most of all share your questions or comments.